-The pieces themselves represent a nicely varied selection at each and every grade level; the quality and appeal is uniformly high.
-Credit for this must be given to Karen Marshall, who compiled the books for ABRSM.
+The pieces themselves represent a nicely varied selection at each and every grade level; the quality and appeal is uniformly high, and there are genuinely few “fillers” in the mix.

 Were this the whole story I could confidently recommend “Encore” as an ideal repertoire collection to enrich the learning of players at all levels.
-However, the best is yet to come.
+But perhaps the best is yet to come…

-Where these books are potentially a real game changer, unlikely though it may sound, is in the footnotes provided for each piece.
-These include:
+Where these books are potentially a real game changer for ABRSM, unlikely though it may sound, is in the footnotes provided for each piece.

 “The Danish-born pianist and composer Cornelius Gurlitt taught in Copenhagen and Hamburg.
 He composed a great number of works.”